magento/magento2-functional-testing-framework/docs/interactive-pause.md

 Now this `Interactive Pause` feature is available in MFTF and all you need to do is to set `ENABLE_PAUSE=true` in `.env`.

-Check it out at [Codeception website][] for documentation and a video to see `Interactive Pause` in action.
+Check [pause on codeception.com][] for documentation and a video to see `Interactive Pause` in action.

 In short, when a test gets to `$I->pause()` step, it stops and shows a console where you can try all available commands with auto-completion, stash commands, and save screenshot, etc.